Baby Sleeping On Stomach: Risks And When It's OK

 Some babies prefer sleeping on their tummies.
 You’ll know this because they’ll generally fuss less while on their stomach compared to when they’re in other positions.

 If you notice this is your little one’s preference, it’s important to still put them to sleep on their backs so they get used to it.
+After all, their safety is your top priority.

 Swaddling or opting for a sleep sack may provide your child the comfort they need while asleep.
 Just keep mobility requirements and safety considerations in mind as you decide what’s best for your baby.